Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Admissions: Above average.
-The occupancy rate is quite low.
+The occupancy rate is quite low and the offer rate is very low.
 There is no compulsory entrance exam.

 Environment: About average.
 Air pollution and traffic accidents are very low, while crime is very high.